-If you’re in San Francisco with your team for a retreat, there’s a range of great activities you can take part in.
+If you’re in San Francisco and plan a team outing, there’s a range of great activities you can take part in.
 Depending on whether you prefer a more active or laid-back type of vacation, here are a few things that you and your team will love in this gorgeous city.

 1. Team building games